lammps/lammps/doc/src/compute.rst

 +-------------+--------------------------------------------+

-In other words, using one bracket reduces the dimension of the quantity once (vector -> scalar, array -> vector).
-Using two brackets reduces the dimension twice (array -> scalar).
+In other words, using one bracket reduces the dimension of the quantity once (vector :math:`\to` scalar, array :math:`\to` vector).
+Using two brackets reduces the dimension twice (array :math:`\to` scalar).
 Thus a command that uses scalar compute values as input can also process elements of a vector or array.

-Note that commands and :doc:`variables <variable>` which use compute quantities typically do not allow for all kinds, e.g. a command may require a vector of values, not a scalar.
+Note that commands and :doc:`variables <variable>` which use compute quantities typically do not allow for all kinds (e.g., a command may require a vector of values, not a scalar).
 This means there is no ambiguity about referring to a compute quantity as c_ID even if it produces, for example, both a scalar and vector.
 The doc pages for various commands explain the details.